boengrider/Android/Kotlin/readme.md

   if(action == "*=") return { input: Int -> if(input != 0) { input * input } else { null } } // Square

   if(action == "--") return { input: Int -> input - 1 } // Decrement

-  return { input: Int -> input } // No such action exists
+  // Here we can decide, either return a unmodified non-null value or null return { input: Int -> input } // No such action exists

 }